cdapio/cdap/cdap-docs/admin-manual/source/4-system-requirements.rst

 :ref:`software prerequisites <admin-manual-software-requirements>`
 that need to be met and completed before installation of the CDAP components.

-Follow the instructions described below prior to installing the CDAP components.
+Complete the requirements and instructions below prior to installing the CDAP components.

 .. _admin-manual-hardware-requirements: